ubernomzy/ISY503-Assessment3-NLP/README.md

 **Role: Coordinator, Interface, Video Editor**

-- Coordinate group meetings and makes group meeting appointments
+- Coordinate group meetings and make group meeting appointments
-- Discuss and facilitate separation of roles and task for each role
+- Discuss and facilitate the separation of roles and tasks for each role
-- Create presentation slides for group presentation, and iron out the format of presentation.
+- Create presentation slides for group presentation, and iron out the format of the presentation.
 - Join and edit presentation videos from each member to hand in.

 ---